-CALL FOR DDV PRESENTATIONS
+CALL FOR DDV PRESENTATIONS IS CLOSED

-The kinds of talks we're looking for are:
+The kinds of talks we're presenting are:

 - Attacking: Methods and techniques for attacking the systems, technology, and procedures involved with data storage, data replication and/or duplication, data transit, data integrety, etc...
 How to approach an SSD vs. a HD differently.

 - Detecting: Identifying storage surveillance methods, how to identify and potentially recover data on magnetic media, volatile and non-volatile memory.
 How to detect things (or people) who could affect data at rest in their various mediums.
 Drive forensic methodologies.

 - Protecting: How to prevent, minimize, and recover from data-loss, corruption, or physical damage.
 How to effectively destroy data (in an authorized capacity, of course).
 What attributes affect data over time?
 Who are we protecting our data at rest from?

 - Something Else: These are some of the topics that loosely align with the Data Duplication Village's goal and are just a starting point.
 Remember, that this is DEF CON so we'll consider all subjects.